mrparth23/CSE523-Machine-Learning-SSSR/Results/README.md

-# Codes
+# Results
-This folder contains Screenshots of Results of data analysis, Algrithms and performance analysis.
+This folder contains Screenshots of Results of data analysis, Algorithms and performance analysis.